ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 [sourcecode:html]
-{% raw %}<amp-img alt="Picture of a tiger"
+{% raw %}<amp-img alt="Picture of a tiger" src="images/tiger.jpg"
-    src="images/tiger.jpg"
   width="200"
   height="200"
   layout="responsive">
 </amp-img>
 {% endraw %}[/sourcecode]

 [tip type="read-on"]
 **Note**: Mustache templates have a wide range of other capabilities.
 You can iterate over a collection of values to display things like lists or tables of data.
 You can show content only if a particular variable is defined (or only if it’s not defined).
 You can also display unescaped HTML content.
-To learn more, read the [amp-mustache]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) documentation![/tip]
+To learn more, read the [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) documentation![/tip]

 ## Exercise 4: Confirming Newsletter Subscriptions

 Now it’s time to add success and error handling to our subscription form as well.
-Use the [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) and [Success/Error Response Rendering]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) documentation to add success and error messages to your subscription form that meet the following requirements:
+Use the [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) and [Success/Error Response Rendering]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}#success/error-response-rendering) documentation to add success and error messages to your subscription form that meet the following requirements:

-* The success message should thank the user by name for subscribing.
-HINT: The property from the server response to use in the template is {{name}}.
+* The success message should thank the user by name for subscribing. **HINT**: The property from the server response to use in the template is `{% raw %}{{{% endraw %}name}}`.

 * The error message should simply tell the user there was an error submitting their response

 Recommended style guidelines:

-* Wrap both messages in a paragraph element with the class form-submit-response
+* Wrap both messages in a paragraph element with the class `form-submit-response`

 Once you have finished, the result should look like this: